mukhtar-github/How-To-Code-in-Node.js/7-How-To-Test-a-Node.js-Module-with-Mocha-and-Assert/How-To-Test-a-Node.js-Module-with-Mocha-and-Assert.md

 });
 ```

-With this code block, we’ve created a grouping for our integrated tests.
-Unit tests would test one function at a time.
-Integration tests verify how well functions within or across modules work together.
-When Mocha runs our test, all the tests within that describe block will run under the "integration test" group.
+With this code block, we’ve created a grouping for our *integrated tests*. *Unit tests* would test one function at a time. *Integration tests* verify how well functions within or across *modules* work together.
+When *Mocha* runs our test, all the *tests* within that describe block will run under the *"integration test" group*.

-Let’s add an it() function so we can begin testing our module’s code:
+Let’s add an *it() function* so we can begin testing our *module’s* code:

 ```javascript
 ...